MrJre/GildedRoseSwift/README.md

 # About this Kata
-A refactoring Kata, bases on existing code.
+A refactoring Kata, based on existing code.
 This version uses Swift.

 # Problem Description
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a